City Know-hows

 Full research article:

-Cleaner and cooler air centres: Examining best practices for deployment by Glory O. Apantaku, Ana Polgar, Felix Giroux, Amanda Giang, Derek Gladwin and Naoko Ellis.
+Heat, smoke, and urban health: Cooling and cleaner air centres as a tool for adaptation in a Canadian urban region by Glory O. Apantaku, Ana Polgar, Felix Giroux, Amanda Giang, Derek Gladwin and Naoko Ellis.

 Related posts